sblauth/cashocs/docs/source/getting_started.rst

     y &= 0 \quad &&\text{ on } \Gamma.
     \end{alignedat} \right.

-Note, that the entire problem is treated in detail in the :ref:`corresponding CASHOCS tutorial <demo_poisson>`.
+Note, that the problem is treated in detail in the :ref:`corresponding CASHOCS tutorial <demo_poisson>`.

 For our purposes, we assume that a mesh for this problem is defined and that a suitable function space is chosen.
 This can, e.g., be achieved via ::